GiulioBiagini/Monitor-YouTube-Video/README.md

 statistiscs of a YouTube video (such as title, user, subscribers number, views number, like number, etc...) periodically at regular intervals.

+Usage:
+	monitor youtube video
+		start the program showing the gui
+	monitor youtube video [-l] <url> <output_file>
+		start the program monitoring the <url> and saving info into <output_file>
+		-l: to log info as well as timestamp (always shown) on the screen

 Copyright (C) 2017 Giulio Biagini - giulio.biagini90@gmail.com

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by